apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ```
  5 | @MainActor
- 6 | class Chicken: Feedable {
+ 6 | class WindowStyler: Styler {
- 7 |     func eat(food: Pineapple) {
+ 7 |     func applyStyle() {
-   |          |- error: main actor-isolated instance method 'eat(food:)' cannot be used to satisfy nonisolated protocol requirement
+   |          |- error: main actor-isolated instance method 'applyStyle()' cannot be used to satisfy nonisolated protocol requirement
-   |          `- note: add 'nonisolated' to 'eat(food:)' to make this instance method not isolated to the actor
+   |          `- note: add 'nonisolated' to 'applyStyle()' to make this instance method not isolated to the actor
  8 |         // access main-actor-isolated state
  9 |     }
 ```